-History of PVGP Posters
+History of the PVGP

 The Pittsburgh Vintage Grand Prix is well known for the posters we create each year…so we thought that would be the best way to tell the story of our event and our accomplishments.

 Each poster captures the beauty and excitement of our event.
 We have been fortunate enough to have the artwork donated each year by local and national artists.
-Each of these posters are available to purchase here.

 The first event was the brainchild of Art McGovern and Mary Beth Gmitter who, in 1982, carpooled together.
 Art dreamed of holding a race through the streets of Schenley Park.